When you purchase through links on our site, we may earn an affiliate commission.

-ESPN Plus is one of the most affordable ways to stream live sports.
-However, some fans might view ESPN Plus's offerings as slim pickings, especially if you're interested in pro football or pro basketball, both of which are completely absent from this service in terms of live games.
-However, ESPN Plus still covers a wide range of sports that spans from UFC to Soccer.
+ESPN+ is one of the most affordable ways to stream live sports.
+However, some fans might view ESPN+'s offerings as slim pickings, especially if you're interested in live pro football or pro basketball, both of which are completely absent from this service.
+However, ESPN+ still covers a wide range of sports that spans from UFC to Soccer.

-It's helpful to think of ESPN Plus as the lite version of the ESPN network.
-This streaming platform will work best for fans as a service that complements the main ESPN network, because you'll find different content that's unique to the platform.
-But we should note that ESPN Plus doesn't include many of the big programs and broadcasts you'll find on regular ESPN.
+It's helpful to think of ESPN+ as the lite version of the ESPN network.
+This streaming platform will work best for fans as a service that complements the main ESPN network because you'll find different content that's unique to the platform.
+But we should note that ESPN+ doesn't include many of the big programs and broadcasts you'll find on regular ESPN.

 |ESPN+||Hulu + Live TV||fuboTV||Sling TV|

 |Popular networks and/or leagues||*MLB, NHL, MLS, UFC, PGA Tour, Bundesliga, and more||NBC Sports Network, ESPN College Extra, Big Ten Network, and more||fuboTV Sports Network, BEIN Sports, NFL Network, and more||NHL Network, NFL RedZone, MLB Network, and more|